Battle of Stalingrad: Significance

 Stalingrad has been described as the greatest single defeat in the history of the German Army.
 Historian Geoffrey Roberts described it as "the biggest and most traumatic defeat in German military history" and that "the myth of the invincible Wehrmacht was gone forever".
-The German military historian Walter Görlitz stated that "It was a second Jena, and was certainly the greatest defeat in history that a German Army had ever undergone".
+The German military historian Walter Görlitz stated, "It was a second Jena, and was certainly the greatest defeat in history that a German Army had ever undergone".
 The battle is commonly identified as the turning point on the Eastern Front, in the war against Germany overall, and in the entire Second World War.
 The battle is analyzed as being a "point of no return" on the Eastern Front and as the "final military consequence" of Germany's decreasing chances to win the war against the Soviet Union.
 The Soviet general Viktor Matsulenko deemed the battle to be "the beginning of a basic turning point not just in the course of the Great Patriotic War, but for the entire World War II" and that the battle was "the most important military-political event of World War II".
 The battle is also seen as the turning point in the air war, as German forces lost countless aircraft and experienced crewmen.
-Stalingrad gave the people of the Soviet Union hope, with military historian David M. Glantz asserting that "Russians, as well as many of the former Soviet Union's other ethnic minorities, saw the Red Army's victory at Stalingrad as a catharsis which saved Stalin's city and salvaged a nation's shattered pride".
+Stalingrad gave the people of the Soviet Union hope with military historian David M. Glantz asserting: "Russians, as well as many of the former Soviet Union's other ethnic minorities, saw the Red Army's victory at Stalingrad as a catharsis which saved Stalin's city and salvaged a nation's shattered pride".

 In 1989, a comprehensive quantitative analysis concluded that Stalingrad was the military turning point of the war, the turning point for the Soviet leadership, as Stalin recognized the practicality of using his experienced commanders and gave his generals more freedom in fighting the war, and that the Soviet Union had indeed seized the initiative as a result of the battle, based on some of the critical factors examined in the study.
-An analysis in 2004 also concluded that the epic battle sealed the fate of the Germans in the East, a blow in which they would never recover from, and as a result the strategic initiative shifted to the Soviet side, therefore establishing the Battle of Stalingrad as the fundamental turning point in the war on the Eastern Front.
+An analysis in 2004 also concluded that the battle sealed the fate of the Germans in the East, a blow in which they would never recover from, and as a result the strategic initiative shifted to the Soviet side, therefore establishing the Battle of Stalingrad as the fundamental turning point in the war on the Eastern Front.
 A year of Axis gains from Case Blue had been wiped out.
 The Sixth Army of Germany had ceased to exist, and the forces of Germany's European allies, except Finland, had been shattered.
 In a speech on 9 November 1944, Hitler himself blamed Stalingrad for Germany's impending doom.
 Furthermore, according to some historians, such as Mikhail Myagkov, a Russian historian, the battle ended up completely dissuading Turkey and Japan from declaring war on the Soviet Union.
-The battle also stifled plans for future joint strategy in the Indian Ocean area between the Japanese and the Germans once their forces met up, and made certain that the German ambitions to use Soviet resources to fight against the Western Allies were no longer feasible.
-Its importance was further noted by historian John Erickson, who stated that "If the battle of Poltava in 1709 turned Russia into a European power, then Stalingrad set the Soviet Union on the road to being a world power".
+The battle also stifled plans for future joint strategy in the Indian Ocean area between the Japanese and the Germans once their forces met up and made certain that the German ambitions to use Soviet resources to fight against the Western Allies were no longer feasible.
+Its importance was further noted by historian John Erickson, who stated: "If the battle of Poltava in 1709 turned Russia into a European power, then Stalingrad set the Soviet Union on the road to being a world power".